 I have worked in the conservation department at York Archaeological Trust since 2005 after completing an MA in Principles of Conservation and MSc in Conservation for archaeology and Museums at the Institute of Archaeology, University College, London.

 I work on all archaeological materials both freshly excavated and those on display but I have particular interest in bone and antler objects as well as metals, maritime archaeology and on-site conservation and lifting of fragile materials.

-I am currently on sabbatical and working at KHM until December 2021.
+I am currently on sabbatical and working at The Museum of Cultural History until December 2021.

 I have attended excavations/heritage sites in Orkney, Turkey, Jordan, Azerbeijan and Turkmenistan, as well as sites closer to home.

-I am an accredited member of ICON (the Institute of Conservation, UK), an Associate Member of CIfA (the Chartered Institute for Archaeologists where she is currently serving as secretary on the Finds Special Interest Group and I have recently become a member of ICOM, where I am serving as assistant coordinator of the Wet Organic Archaeological Materials (WOAM) working group.
+I am an accredited member of ICON (the Institute of Conservation, UK), an Associate Member of CIfA (the Chartered Institute for Archaeologists where I am currently serving as secretary on the Finds Special Interest Group and I have recently become a member of ICOM, where I am serving as assistant coordinator of the Wet Organic Archaeological Materials (WOAM) working group.

 Felter, M and Çamurcuoglu Cleere, D (2006), ‘Conserving the oldest: the Neolithic settlement of Çatalhöyük’, ICON News 3, 44-45, ICCROM